Obamacare repeal is dead for now. What could that mean for you?

-WASHINGTON (USA TODAY) – The Senate’s effort to repeal and replace Obamacare collapsed early Friday morning, and President Trump has already replied that he is ready to “let Obamacare implode” and then reopen negotiations.
+WASHINGTON - The Senate’s effort to repeal and replace Obamacare collapsed early Friday morning, and President Trump has already replied that he is ready to “let Obamacare implode” and then reopen negotiations.

 Absent some kind of legislation, what is going to happen to the Affordable Care Act?
 Here's what the death of "repeal and replace" could mean for you.